 |10.||What is the difference between opting out and objecting?|

 You object to the Settlement when you wish to remain a Class Member, but object to the Settlement or some aspect of the Settlement.
-An objection allows your views to be heard in Court however an objection still allows you to participate in the Settlement, if it is approved.
+An objection allows your views to be heard in Court however an objection still allows you to participate in the Settlement.

-In contrast, excluding yourself from the proposed Settlement means that you are no longer part of the proposed Settlement and don't want the Settlement to apply to you even if the Court finally approves it.
+In contrast, excluding yourself from the proposed Settlement means that you are no longer part of the proposed Settlement and don't want the Settlement to apply to you.
 Once excluded from the proposed Settlement, you lose any right to receive a cash payment from the Settlement or to object to any aspect of the Settlement because the case no longer affects you.

 |11.||If I exclude myself, can I get anything from this Settlement?|